Shirred eggs is another name for baked eggs with a creamy, custardy yolk. They are easy to prepare and a great addition to breakfast or brunch.

 Recipe Tip

-When you crack the eggs into the ramekins, the yolks will migrate towards the edge of the ramekin.
+When you crack the eggs into the ramekins, the yolks will migrate toward the edge of the ramekin.
 Use a spoon to try and coax them from touching the edge.
 If they are touching the edge, then they will cook faster than they should.

 As with most egg dishes, this dish tastes best right away.
 If you do have leftovers, transfer them into an airtight container and store them in the fridge.
 Reheat in the microwave within 1 or 2 days for best results.